Understanding The Basics Of Anorexia Nervosa Treatment

 If you or someone you know is living with anorexia, it can be beneficial to understand the treatment options available to you.
 Online therapy can be a significant first step if you're experiencing shame or barriers to therapy.
 Online therapy can help you build the skills to maintain healthy eating habits, overcome stigma-related barriers, and practice self-care by providing a safe and judgment-free space.

-Data from The Psychiatric Clinics of North America indicates cognitive-behavioral therapy (CBT) can effectively treat multiple eating disorders, including anorexia.
+Details from The Psychiatric Clinics of North America indicates cognitive-behavioral therapy (CBT) can effectively treat multiple eating disorders, including anorexia.
 In addition, the findings suggest CBT may be the most effective evidence-based treatment for bulimia nervosa.

 Through personalized treatment and self-monitoring, individuals can better understand the thoughts and behaviors associated with their eating disorder.
 In addition, online CBT has been associated with reduced symptoms of anxiety and depressive disorders, which frequently co-occur with eating disorders like anorexia.

 Remembering that recovery is possible may help you remain hopeful for symptom reduction.
-Through a platform like BetterHelp, you can choose from a growing database of licensed professionals with experience in many specialties, including eating disorders and recovery.
+Through a platform like BetterHelp, you can choose from a growing database of licensed mental health professionals with experience in many specialties, including eating disorders and recovery.

 Takeaway